martbetz/martbetz.github.io/_posts/2024-02-20-rawtherapist.md

 To break with my usual format, the pages are clean and basic; there aren't any headers or footers, and there aren't any menus or scripts (for several good reasons, but I won't bother to bore you with the details).

 From now on (or at least until further notice), all related content will be posted straight to the project (instead of being posted directly to my 'blog').
-I can't provide a feed just yet (not a direct one, at least), but I'll work something out on very soon.
+I can't provide a feed just yet (not a direct one, at least), but I'll work something out very soon.

 Anyway, I hope you find this stuff useful (if you don't, then try to be kind; I'm just a humble hippie with a Kindle and a camera 😉).